Pelosi on reason for shift to supporting smaller coronavirus relief: 'New president'

 Biden similarly said this week that the scaled back relief was a "down payment."

 The Speaker's comments came after months of stalled negotiations and as both sides underscored the consequences of delaying relief.
-Senate Majority Leader Mitch McConnell, R-Ky., who has rejected the $908 billion package, criticized Pelosi amid news that she rejected the problem solver caucus' previous package.
-"People are hurting.
-They need help.
-Not the Speaker's pointless political games," he tweeted.
+Senate Majority Leader Mitch McConnell, R-Ky., had wanted to stick to a roughly $500 billion package that he said President Trump would sign into law.

+McConnell shot down the $980 billion package, saying on Tuesday, "We just don't have time to waste time."

 CLICK HERE TO GET COMPLETE CORONAVIRUS COVERAGE